Hide Tanning, Grief Tending

 TENDERS

-A 5-DAY HIDE TANNING AND GRIEF TENDING RETREAT + 6-MONTH COMMUNAL CONTAINER
+A 5-DAY HIDE TANNING AND GRIEF TENDING RITUAL & RETREAT

-Held by the beauty of Colorado’s mountains, fifteen grief tenders will gather for five transformative days of deep remembering and fortification.
-TENDERS is an intimate retreat and ritual for those called to work with grief in their communities.
+For the second year in a row, an intimate group of grief tenders will gather for five transformative days of deep remembering and fortification.
+TENDERS is a gentle ritual for those called to work with grief in their communities.
 We’ll immerse ourselves in the ancient craft of hide tanning, working the hides while also working with our personal and collective griefs.
 We’ll be exploring what it means to both be held and to hold others.

-Through ritual and shared inquiry, we’ll discover what needs to be witnessed and what needs to soften for us to show up fully for The Long Dark.
-Together, we’ll craft vessels from the hides we tan, each one infused with our unique medicine.
-These leather pouches become more than craft—they are holders of our gifts as grief tenders, fortified through ritual to carry back to our communities.
+By combining hide tanning and grief tending, we’ll discover what needs to be witnessed and worked for us to show up fully for The Long Dark.
+Together, we’ll tan sheep hides that can hold us in our softness, and help us expand our capacity to be with the sorrows of these times.
 This is a convergence of the wild and the sacred, where ancestral wisdom meets present calling.

 •••